You’ve probably heard the age-old platitude “A place for everything, and everything in its place.”

 After choosing your bank and getting all the paperwork together, go ahead and schedule that appointment.
 This can usually be done online or over the phone.

 As eager as you might be to get going, showing up without an appointment isn’t advisable.
 Very few branches allow for same-day walk-ins.
 Booking in advance is definitely your safest bet.

 Having said that, most high-street banks now allow you to start the application process online – although you might still have to meet with a representative.
 Some digital banks offer business accounts that can be opened online, or via video call (although you usually need to be a member of the bank to access the latter).

 Having a business account means all your company income and outgoing are easier to track.
-However, you still need to log the numbers for bookkeeping reasons (you can read more about bookkeeping for small businesses here).

 At Addition, we use Xero to integrate with your business bank accounts.
 That way, data is automatically shared from your business account into your books – ensuring that they’re always accurate and up-to-date.